Krook9d/PurpleLab/README.md

 ### Hunting Page 🎯

-Direct access to **Kibana server** for log analysis.
+Direct access to **OpenSearch Dashboards** for log analysis.
 Navigate to **Discover** to examine:
-- VM logs and events
+- **Automatically collected VM logs** from Windows Server sandbox
-- Simulated log data
+- Simulated log data and security events
-- Real-time security events
+- Real-time monitoring of system activities
+- **Sysmon events** with detailed process and network information

 <p align="right">(<a href="#readme-top">⬆️ back to top</a>)</p>